 - There are ATMs all over Canggu

-I pinned all the best things to do in Canggu on the interactive map.
-You can click on the individual pin to read more information and also follow the description below.
+I created an interactive map of all the best things to do alone in Canggu.
+You can click on the individual pin to read more information and follow the description below.

 1. Visit all the beaches in Canggu

 Canggu has some of the best beaches in Bali.
-They are not crowded and not polluted like other beaches on the east coast.
-It is more laidback and chill.
+They are not crowded and polluted like other east coast beaches.
+It is more laid back and chill.

 And my favourite thing to do in Canggu is to walk on the beach.
-I know, it sounds simple but for someone who has never lived near a beach, this is quite a big deal.
-The mornings are great for a quick stroll and watch people surf in the ocean.
+I know it sounds simple, but this is quite a big deal for someone who has never lived near a beach.
+The mornings are great for a quick stroll and watching people surf in the ocean.
 And the evenings are amazing because of the sunset and beachfront bars.

 And it is possible to walk to Seminyak to the south and Seseh to the north by walking on the beach.
 But if you do, make sure you put sunscreen on.